jellythedog/JustForGitTesting/document/readme.txt

-This is my first Git , and it also is a testing text
+This is my first Git , and it also is a testing text, this is jellythedog